 \paragraph{Input data type} Not every XAI method supports every input and output \emph{signal type}, also called data type~\cite{guidotti_survey_2018}.
 One input type is tabular (symbolic) data, which encompasses numerical, categorical, binary, and ordinary (ordered) data.
-Other symbolic input type are natural language or graphs, and non-symbolic types are images and point clouds (with or without temporal resolution), and audio. \begin{examples} \examplemethod{LIME~\cite{ribeiro_why_2016}} Typical examples for image explanations are methods producing heatmaps highlighting parts of the image that were relevant for (a part of) the decision.
-This highlighting of input snippets can also be applied to textual inputs where single words or sentence parts can be snippets.
-A prominent example of heatmapping both applicable to images and text inputs is the model-agnostic LIME~\cite{ribeiro_why_2016} method (Local Interpretable Model-agnostic Explanations): It learns as local approximation a linear model on feature snippets of the input.
-For training, randomly selected snippets are removed.
-For textual inputs the snippets are words, for images they are super-pixels and blackened for removal.
-While LIME is suitable for image or textual input data, \cite{guidotti_survey_2018} provides a broad overview on model-agnostic XAI methods for tabular data. \end{examples}
+Other symbolic input types are natural language or graphs, and non-symbolic types are images and point clouds (with or without temporal resolution), as well as audio. \begin{examples} Typical examples for image explanations are methods producing heatmaps.
+These highlight parts of the image that were relevant to the decision or a part thereof.
+This highlighting of input snippets can also be applied to textual inputs where single words or sentence parts may serve as snippets. \examplemethod{LIME~\cite{ribeiro_why_2016}} A prominent example of heatmapping that is both applicable to images and text inputs is the model-agnostic LIME~\cite{ribeiro_why_2016} method (Local Interpretable Model-agnostic Explanations).
+It locally approximates the explanandum model by a linear model on feature snippets of the input.
+For training of that linear model, randomly selected snippets are removed.
+In the case of textual inputs, the words are considered as snippets, and for images pixels are grouped into superpixels.
+The removal of superpixels is here realized by coloring them with a neutral color, e.g., black.
+While LIME is suitable for image or textual input data, \longcite{guidotti_survey_2018} provide a broad overview of model-agnostic XAI methods for tabular data. \end{examples}